lisabronwyn/tetris-tutorial/doc/progress.md

 complicated.
 We also call this strange `requestAnimationFrame` function.
 This is a magical function in JavaScript that will call the function you pass it again the next time the browser wants to re-render the page to make animations look smooth.
-The exact details are outside the scope of this tutorial, but just think about it as though we're simply calling main() from main(), thus giving us an infinite loop.
+The exact details are outside the scope of this tutorial but just think about it as though we're simply calling main() from main(), thus giving us an infinite loop.

 The `done` condition around the call to main is so that we can end the game when the user loses.
-We will see how that happens later, but we now know that all we have to do in order for it to end is to set `done = true`.
+We will see how that happens later, but we now know that all we have to do for it to end is to set `done = true`.

 ## Locking pieces in place